LBGC-CFB/SpliceLauncher/README.md

 **-t, --threads** N
 * Nb threads used for the alignment

+**--tmpDir** /path/to/tmp directory of files from alignment
+* path to directory where tempory files will saved during alignment, please point toward empty directory

 **-g, --genome** /path/to/genome
 * Path to the genome directory, **only** if you to use a genome directory different of the genome defined in config.cfg file